 Timing is everything and when it comes to buying a car, that saying couldn’t be more true.
 Negotiating and haggling with car salesmen can reduce the price of what you have to pay for a new whip.
 But if you want to get the best deal on a car, you’ll need to know when to show up to the dealership.
 Whether you’re buying a used vehicle or a brand new ride, we’ll tell you the best time of year to buy a car.
 Being that the purchase of a car is rather pricey, consider meeting with a financial advisor in your area to discuss your finances beforehand.

-When to Buy a New Car
+When Is the Best Time to Buy a New Car?

 If you’re on a budget, one of the best times to buy a new car is the end of a model season.
 New car models are often introduced each year between late summer and early fall.
 While you might miss out on some new features, buying a new car in August or early September may save you some money.